 These are the main CF clinics – you will normally see a nurse, a doctor, a dietitian and a physiotherapist.

 Sometimes we will see you outside the main clinic times, for example if you become unwell suddenly or you need a review starting, mid-point or stopping courses of antibiotics.
-Typically you will only need to see one or two staff remembers.
+Typically you will only need to see one (or occasionally two) staff members.

 How often do we want to see you?

 This varies a lot!
 We normally see people every 2 or 3 months, but some might need to be seen more frequently and for a very few it’s appropriate to be seen every 6-12 months.

 Why can’t you just Skype me?

 We’re trying this out and might offer to trial this with you.
 All you need is a smartphone, laptop or tablet; it’s completely secure.

 Why is clinic important?
 (I’m in hospital all the time, can’t you just see me then?

 We need to get to know you, and see you when you’re well, as when you’re not: